fabianopaulelli/payment-integration_LMS-GCP/README.md

 > - Data Engineer: By implementing the architecture designed, set up a NoSQL database and a data warehouse and works with the streaming data
 > - Data Analyst: By creating a dashboard to track the revenue of the courses

+## **Considerations**
+When we come up with a solution, it doesn't matter if it's a technology or other area problem; we should always analyze business requirements first.
+Not only that, we should link if the framework that will be used, if any, is the ideal one.
+For example, if it's a data problem, we should ask: how large is the data we are dealing with?
+So for this problem, we will consider it a small-medium size company, so it should not be a big deal when we talk about scalability.

 ## **Tech Stack**
-Here are some of the frameworks that we will use in this project:
+Here are some of the frameworks that we will use in this project.
+Of course it may looks like overengineering, but the idea here is to show how we can use these frameworks to solve a real-world problem.

 |  | Framework  | Description |
 | --- | --- | --- |